eic/eic-smear/README.md

 * Sartre
 * DPMJet
 * gmc_trans
+* Additionally, HepMC2 and HepMC3 files are supported, allowing for example Pythia8 and eSTARlight output to be processed.

 Most of these are currently hosted at https://gitlab.com/eic/mceg.
 Please see the associated documentation for further information on